elatoskinas/java-8ball-pool/doc/retrospectives/20191129-sprintretrospective.md

 will only take up Could Haves in the case that there is truly no more important work left, but the Sprint can still hold more stories & tasks.
 * Establish clear weights and time estimates at the beginning of each Sprint.
 We now plan to discuss priorities more thoroughly, and verify them when building the Sprint backlog.
+* More thoroughly discuss on task assignment per person, and more carefully plan out the tasks so that we can ensure that most of them will be carried out.
+For the next Sprint,
+* we will try to make the workload smaller and see how it works out (i.e. whether we did not underplan this)